College Overview

 What is Harvester Technical College?

-Harvester Technical College is a boutique senior secondary facility which specialise in pathways into traditional trade areas including Engineering, Electrotechnology, Carpentry and Plumbing.
-It is a unique senior secondary institution which offers young people in the western and outer western communities of Metropolitan Melbourne an opportunity to complete secondary education whilst building employment ready skills in a variety of trade areas.
+Harvester Technical College is a boutique senior secondary facility which specialises in pathways into traditional trade areas including Engineering, Electrotechnology, Carpentry and Plumbing.
+It offers young people in the western and outer western communities of Metropolitan Melbourne an opportunity to complete secondary education whilst building employment ready skills in a variety of trade areas.
 The College operates under the umbrella of the multi-campus Sunshine College complex.

-Harvester is one of the very few colleges in Australia that combines a well-balanced program building both core Literacy and Numeracy skills as well as vocationally specific skills in Carpentry, Engineering, Electrotechnology and Plumbing.
+Harvester is one of the very few colleges in Australia that combines a well-balanced program building both core Literacy and Numeracy skills as well as vocationally specific skills.

 Of course buildings are only half the story.
 The College is privileged to also boast a highly skilled, committed and experienced staff team.
-Similarly balanced between trade teachers and VCE – Vocational Major teachers, our teaching staff skilfully create integrated programs which provide students with engaging, project based learning experiences.
-All content is driven by current industry practice as guided by our Industry Reference Groups.
+Similarly balanced between trade teachers and VCE – Vocational Major teachers, our teaching staff collaborate to create integrated programs which provide students with engaging, project based learning experiences.
+Curriculum content is driven by current industry practice as guided by our Industry Reference Groups as much as possible.

 Brief Summary of the HTC Program

-1. The Year 10 program is designed to provide an introduction to applied learning and integrated projects.
+1. The Tech Ten program is designed to provide an introduction to applied learning and integrated projects.
 Learning and assessment activities involve a balance of core skills development and ‘trade taster’ electives.
-Each student will complete 2 x 2 week block of Work Experience during the year.
+Each student will complete 2 x 2 week block of Structured Workplace Learning during the year.

 1. The Year 11 program is designed to build on applied learning skills and to focus on developing learning pathways towards work and further study.
-Learning and assessment activities involve completion of Intermediate VCE – Vocational Major units through practical projects.
-Each student will participate in a pre-apprenticeship qualification in their trade area of choice.
-Depending upon their selection this qualification may be completed in 1 or 2 years.
-Students will complete 2 x 2 week blocks of Structured Workplace Learning within their industry of choice.
+Learning and assessment activities involve completion of VCE – Vocational Major units through projects.
+Each student will participate in a pre-apprenticeship qualification in one of the trade areas and complete 2 x 2 week blocks of Structured Workplace Learning within their industry of study.

 1. The Year 12 program is designed to consolidate applied learning skills and finalise their preparation for the world of work and further study.
-Learning and assessment activities involve completion of Senior VCE – Vocational Major units through practical projects.
-Each student will complete a pre-apprenticeship qualification in their trade area of choice.
-Students will complete 2 x 2 week blocks of Structured Workplace Learning within their industry of choice.
+Learning and assessment activities involve completion of VCE – Vocational Major units through practical projects.
+Each student will complete a pre-apprenticeship qualification and complete 2 x 2 week blocks of Structured Workplace Learning within their industry of study.